One Lake Pumped Hydro

 How It Works

 The basic principle of the system is based on the well-established technology behind pumped hydro energy storage plants.
 The major difference is the arrangement and location of reservoirs at such plants.
 While conventional pump hydro-power storage plants consist of an upper and a lower reservoir, OLPHES uses a smaller reservoir (buoyant platform), floating within a larger reservoir (see image below).
 Water can be moved from one reservoir to the other by means of pumps and turbines.
-OLPHES IP rights are granted to Energy Storage Rights by University of Innsbruck and by IP Australia for Inflatable Energy Storage with floating solar generation patent
+OLPHES IP rights are granted to Energy Storage Rights by the University of Innsbruck and by IP Australia for Inflatable Energy Storage with floating solar generation and automated cleaning systems patents

 Turning lakes on to #FairDinkumPower